Monday, October 11, 2010

 Ripe for re-appraisal: The Headless Woman (Lucrecia Martel), Role Models (David Wain), The Strangers (Bryan Bertino)

-Need to see: Ballast (Lance Hammer), Il Divo (Paolo Sorrentino), I’m Gonna Explode (Gerardo Naranjo), I’ve Loved You So Long (Philippe Claudel), Jerichow (Christian Petzold), Serbis (Brilliante Mendoza), Tokyo Sonata (Kiyoshi Kurosawa), Waltz With Bashir (Ari Folman)
+Need to see: Ballast (Lance Hammer), The Chaser (Na Hong-jin), Dear Zachary: A Letter to a Son About His Father (Kurt Kuenne), Four Nights With Anna (Jerzy Skolimowski), Frontier of Dawn (Philippe Garrel), Il Divo (Paolo Sorrentino), I’m Gonna Explode (Gerardo Naranjo), I’ve Loved You So Long (Philippe Claudel), Jerichow (Christian Petzold), Pontypool (Bruce McDonald), Serbis (Brilliante Mendoza), Shirin (Abbas Kiarostami), Tokyo Sonata (Kiyoshi Kurosawa), Waltz With Bashir (Ari Folman)

 Academy Awards (USA), Best Picture: Slumdog Millionaire (Danny Boyle and Loveleen Tandan)